 The mission of the Department of Speech Communication at UALR is to foster the co-construction of better social worlds through positive communication.
 Our focus is to enable students to practice positive communication in interpersonal, organizational, and public contexts.

-Consistent with our departmental mission, the department is united around five pillars, which represent our core values.
-The five pillars include: (a) Positive Communication, (b) Culture, (c) Transformation, (d) Renewal, and (e) Experiential Learning.
+Consistent with our departmental mission, the department is united around five theoretic models, which represent our core values.
+These five models include: (a) Positive Communication, (b) Organizational Culture, (c) Diffusion and Transformation, (d) Crisis and Renewal, and (e) Experiential Learning.
 The pillars function as areas of inquiry, expertise, and foci for teaching and research.
 They reflect the department’s cohesive focus on ethical communication that is apparent in both our undergraduate and graduate programs.

-Our vision is to enhance our centrality to UALR’s mission and vision related to student success, applied scholarship, and community engagement, resulting in regional and national recognition.
-We want to work towards the university goals of “no lost students” and “Think UALR first.”
+Our vision is to enhance our centrality to UA Little Rock’s mission and vision related to student success, applied scholarship, and community engagement, resulting in regional and national recognition.

-- Build stronger bridges with the community to facilitate service learning, internships, collaborative grants, and student projects for applied research and service;
+- Build stronger bridges with the community to facilitate service learning, internships, collaborative grants, and joint faculty-student projects for applied research and service;

-- Engage our alumni and interested community members in endowing our two scholarships to provide a path for student academic support;
+- Engage our alumni and interested community members in providing scholarships and paid internships to provide a path for student academic support;

 - Access grant funding to develop the Communication Skill Center into a regional center of excellence for communication issues;